neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.world.entity.animal.sheep.SheepColorSpawnRules` - A class that contains the color spawn configurations for a sheep's wool when spawning within a given climate.
 - `net.minecraft.world.entity.npc.Villager#createDefaultVillagerData` - Returns the default type and profession of the villager to use when no data is set.
 - `net.minecraft.world.entity.player.Player#preventsBlockDrops` - Whether the player cannot drop any blocks on destruction.
+- `net.minecraft.world.inventory`
+    - `ContainerSynchronizer#createSlot` - Creates a `RemoteSlot` that represents a slot on the opposite side.
+    - `RemoteSlot` - A slot that represents the data on the opposing side, syncing when the data is not consistent.
 - `net.minecraft.world.item`
     - `EitherHolder#key` - Returns the resource key of the held registry object.
     - `Item#STREAM_CODEC`
     - `ItemStack`
+        - `OPTIONAL_UNTRUSTED_STREAM_CODEC`
         - `MAP_CODEC`
         - `canDestroyBlock` - Returns whether this item can destroy the provided block state.
 - `net.minecraft.world.item.alchemy.PotionContents#getPotionDescription` - Returns the description of the mob effect with some amplifier.